jWilko/tote-calc/README.md

 The application will exit once race results are provided and dividends displayed.

-The application may be exited at any time with `CTRL+C`.
+The application may be exited at any by typing `exit`

 ## Input data